 The RTRM has the ability to provide the service personnel with some unit diagnostics and system status information.

-Before turning the main power disconnect switch "Off", follow the steps below to check the ReliaTel Refrigeration Module (RTRM).
-All diagnostics and system status information stored in the RTRM will be lost when the main power is turned "Off".
+Before turning off the main power disconnect switch, use the following steps to check the ReliaTel Refrigeration Module (RTRM).
+All diagnostics and system status information stored in the RTRM will be lost when the main power is turned off.